caspian-acres/caspianacres.ca/content/post/hiring-march-2018.md

 * Watering plants
 * Picking up large amount of produce scraps from town
 * Delivering produce to customers
+* Building and planting huglecultures, swales and other permaculture projects

 ## Get in touch!